-2We use $L_1 \cdot L_2$ to denote concatenation between languages, and $G_1 \circ G_2$ to denote composition of binary relations.
+3 We use $L_1 \cdot L_2$ to denote concatenation between languages, and $G_1 \circ G_2$ to denote composition of binary relations.

-5.1 Upper bounds for sound mappings
+6.1.
+Upper bounds for sound mapping simplification

 We first deal with the case of sound mappings, and prove two preliminary results.
 The first lemma states that w.l.o.g. we can restrict the attention to LAV mappings in which the queries are singletons, i.e., queries that are either empty or constituted by a single word.